GOP prepares to play hard ball with Ketanji Brown Jackson

 “That’s part of the record.
 That’s part of the purpose of confirmation hearings,” said Sen. John Thune (R-S.D.), the No. 2 GOP senator.

-Sen. John Cornyn (R-Texas), an advisor to McConnell and Judiciary Committee member, added he believed they were “legitimate questions about her sentencing practice and procedure.”
+Sen. John Cornyn (R-Texas), an adviser to McConnell and Judiciary Committee member, added he believed they were “legitimate questions about her sentencing practice and procedure.”

-Republicans argue that their questions about sex-related cases is different than a vitriolic end to Justice Brett Kavanaugh’s confirmation.
+Republicans argue that their questions about child pornography-related cases are different than the vitriolic end to Justice Brett Kavanaugh’s confirmation.
 Decades-old sexual assault allegations against Kavanaugh were leaked after he had already testified before the Senate Judiciary Committee.

-Kavanaugh denied the allegations but the accusations threw the nomination into chaos, with protestors confronting senators around the Capitol complex and the Senate Judiciary Committee convening a rare, emotional follow-up hearing at which Kavanaugh testified.
+Kavanaugh denied the allegations, but the accusations threw the nomination into chaos, with protesters confronting senators around the Capitol complex and the Senate Judiciary Committee convening a rare, emotional follow-up hearing at which Kavanaugh testified.

 “Democratic senators are not going to have their windows busted by groups.
 It means that no Republican senator is going to unleash on you an attack about your character when the hearing is almost over,” Graham said.